 The conventional short form for the country's name is Greece (Hellas or Ellada).
 Its conventional official name is Hellenic Republic (Elliniki Dimocratia).
 The capital is Athens.

-The head of the Government today (April 2013) and Prime Minister of Greece is Antonis Samaras, while President of the Hellenic Republic (since 2005) is Karolos Papoulias.
+The head of the Government today (since January 2015) and Prime Minister of Greece is Alexis Tsipras, while President of the Hellenic Republic (since 2005) is Karolos Papoulias.

 You will find below general information about politics in Greece, the organization of the state and the Greek political system.